psarna/psarna.github.io/index.md

 ![box](images/almost_all.jpg)

 The stepper engine is going to roll up the cord in order to open the curtain, but for that we need a spool.
 Since it’s tricky to buy an actual spool that fits well into the box, I used a random part of a plastic toy that fit everything perfectly.
-It also happened to have a butterfly imprint, which adds a lot of charm to otherwise harsh image of development boards and jumper cables.
+It also happened to have a butterfly imprint, which adds a lot of charm to the otherwise harsh image of development boards and jumper cables.
 I was forced to drill a hole in the middle of the butterfly’s wing though, so the stepper engine can be attached to it.

 ![box](images/spool1.jpg)